-- My Son Needed Me.
-When our children are misbehaving, that’s often when they need us the most.
-This is easy to remember when your child only misbehaves sometimes.
-My son, on the other hand, argued and defied me on a daily basis.
+But my son argued and defied me daily.
 How easy would it have been to fall into the trap of emotionally distancing myself from him?
 It hurts to face your child’s anger and defiance.
 But the bottom line was, my son needed me—even though he didn’t know it and certainly would have argued strongly that he didn’t, he absolutely did.

 Years later, I can see that this seemingly “stubborn” child was born with the personality and the will to not compromise when he feels strongly about something.
 At times, those traits have served him well—at other times, not so well.
 But because I know that I provided him with what he needed growing up, now that he’s an adult, I can accept that it’s his journey, not mine.